shashwat-mittal/GoGit/CONTRIBUTORS/IITBHU/James Thomas/info.md

 - Through SSH key it doesn't require to enter usrnme and passwrd everytime we clone our repo.

 <br />
+### Ques-4 What changes to your procedure of doing this task will happen if I told you to write all first three answers (Ans - 1, 2, 3) at the end of the file.

+**Ans-4** If all the 3 ques were answered at the end then it will not be possible to split the hunk.
+However the procedure remains same using edit command.

 **Ques** - How to edit the last commit message in git?